-Art Conservation is concerned with the preservation of artworks, encompassing both preventative measures and interventive treatments.
+Art conservation is concerned with the preservation of artworks, encompassing both preventative measures and interventive treatments.

-With a significant portion of its collection outdoors, the conservation department handles issues common to sculpture gardens and parks.
+With a significant portion of the collection outdoors, the conservation department handles issues common to sculpture gardens and parks.
 Due to Dallas’ quickly changing and diverse climate, including extreme summertime heat and winter ice storms, the preservation of the collection’s outdoor works requires a diligent maintenance program.

-For more information about conservation and preservation please follow these links:
+For more information about conservation and preservation, please follow these links:

 INCCA: International Network for the Conservation of Contemporary Art